activecell/activecell-api/company/users.md

 	"email": "roger.t.sterling@sterlingcooper.com"
 }
 ```

+Note: A user may only update her own record, and not the records of other users in companies to which she has access.

 This will return `200 OK` if the update was a success, along with the current JSON representation of the user in the response body.
 If the user does not have access to update the user, you'll see `403 Forbidden`.
 See the **Get user** endpoint for more info.